 The truth of the matter is, employees, regardless of how much awareness training they get or what password policies exist, suck at choosing strong passwords.
 MFA reduces the risk associated with that reality.
 With MFA in place, even if I can guess a password, I will still need to have that second factor (something you have or something you are).

 Hopefully this blog was helpful to understand what MFA is and why MFA is so important.
-Although we only went over one attack scenario that shows why MFA is so important, truth be told, there are many other ways we can steal passwords and use them to gain access to organizations.
+Although we only went over one attack scenario, truth be told, there are many other ways we can steal passwords and use them to gain access to organizations.
 Most of these scenarios would be stopped if MFA was properly in place.
 Have any questions or feedback?
-Let us know in the comments below.
+Contact us today!